ludmilalima/curso-Csharp/README.md

 # curso-Csharp

 ## 1st) git-lessons
-"git init" to create a new repository
+"git init" to create a new repository\
+"git remote add <location-of-git-repo> <url>" to link the local repo to remote repo\
 "git status" to show the synchronization file's status \
 "git add ." to track all untracked and modified listed files \
 "git add <file-name>..." to track just this individual file \